grdddj/done-for-today/plan.md

 ## Deep work

 Translations
-- fix the bootloader/boardloader build issues with translations
+- create offset table for translations
-- fix tests
+- record all foreign language tests

-- guides for maximum length of title/button
+T1 flashovatko tool problems

-TR - unify button-requests with TT in ETH send flow
+- fix the issue with broken 1.4 BL version import

-TR - check the button-requests unification in all flows
+- there was one with BL 1.10.0, and it was fine to flash

 ## Other work